 The air quality program encompasses a wide range of activities that are dedicated to measuring levels of air pollution.
 Park staff, in cooperation with NPS Air Resources Division, maintains a sophisticated air quality monitoring station near Big Meadows to measure air quality in Shenandoah National Park.
 The Park’s air quality monitoring program has three primary components: visibility, atmospheric deposition, and ozone monitoring.
 In addition, meteorological monitoring is conducted to aid in interpreting measured air pollution levels.
 To find and view our data collected at Big Meadows: Live Weather and Air Quality Data.

 Air quality at Shenandoah has been a significant concern over the past four decades and the park and its partners have made tremendous strides in reducing air pollution.
 Most parameters including ozone, sulfur, and visibility are showing improving trends while nitrogen is neither improving nor declining.
 Changes in regulations in the Clean Air Act have helped clean up the air.
 There is still plenty of work that needs to be done but we are headed in the right direction.
-To learn about the park’s conditions and trends visit: NPS Air Resources: Air Quality Conditions & Trends
+Find out more about the Park’s air quality conditions and trends.